woheller69/whisperIMEplus/README.md

 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/01.png" width="150"/> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/02.png" width="150"/>

 Whisper is an input method editor (IME) that leverages voice recognition technology based on the Whisper engine.
-It offers a seamless user experience, functioning both as a standalone application and an integrated IME that can be activated e.g. via the microphone button in HeliBoard.
+It offers a seamless user experience, functioning both as a standalone application and an integrated IME that can be activated, e.g. via the microphone button in HeliBoard.
 As a standalone app Whisper can also translate any supported language to English.

 ## Initial Setup